+Figure 5-2.
+Input Objection Activity Diagram (For scenario of Distributor raising the objection)

 AEMO performs validation of the request.
 When the validation is completed, AEMO sends a CATSObjectionResponse transaction to the objection sender (Current FRO or Distributor).
 Then, following the completion of the processing, AEMO sends CATSNotification transactions to the Roles for the Change Request.